DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 --------------------------------------------------
 ## Field: `IconErrorCode.InvalidBmpSize = 4610`

-Code 0x1202: the width or height of a BMP entry is less than [`IconEntry.MinDimension`](#field-public-const-systemint32-mindimension--1) or greater than [`IconEntry.MaxDimension`](#field-public-const-systemint32-maxdimension--768).
-The maximum height is doubled in images with a bit depth less than 32. [`IconLoadException.Value`](#property-public-systemobject-value--get-) contains the [`Image.Size`](https://msdn.microsoft.com/en-us/library/system.drawing.image.size.aspx) of the image.
+Code 0x1202: the width or height of a BMP entry is less than [`IconEntry.MinDimension`](#field-public-const-systemint16-mindimension--1) or greater than [`IconEntry.MaxDimension`](#field-public-const-systemint16-maxdimension--768).
+The maximum height is doubled in images with a bit depth less than 32. [`IconLoadException.Value`](#property-public-systemobject-value--get-) contains the size of the image.

 --------------------------------------------------
 ## Field: `IconErrorCode.BmpHeightMismatch = 4611`

-Code 0x1203: the width or height of a BMP entry does not match the width or height listed in the icon directory entry. [`IconLoadException.Value`](#property-public-systemobject-value--get-) contains a [`Tuple<T1,T2>`](https://msdn.microsoft.com/en-us/library/dd268536.aspx) in which the [`System.Tuple<T1,T2>.Item1`](https://msdn.microsoft.com/en-us/library/dd386940.aspx) is the [`Image.Size`](https://msdn.microsoft.com/en-us/library/system.drawing.image.size.aspx) listed in the icon directory entry, and [`System.Tuple<T1,T2>.Item2`](https://msdn.microsoft.com/en-us/library/dd386892.aspx) is the actual size.
+Code 0x1203: the width or height of a BMP entry does not match the width or height listed in the icon directory entry. [`IconLoadException.Value`](#property-public-systemobject-value--get-) contains a [`Tuple<T1,T2>`](https://msdn.microsoft.com/en-us/library/dd268536.aspx) in which the [`System.Tuple<T1,T2>.Item1`](https://msdn.microsoft.com/en-us/library/dd386940.aspx) is the size listed in the icon directory entry, and [`System.Tuple<T1,T2>.Item2`](https://msdn.microsoft.com/en-us/library/dd386892.aspx) is the actual size.

 --------------------------------------------------
 ## Field: `IconErrorCode.InvalidBmpHeightOdd = 4612`